 Cottonwood Pass is a high mountain pass at an elevation of 3.696m (12,126ft) above the sea level, located in the Rocky Mountains of south-central Colorado, in Chaffee County, United States.
 It's one of the highest mountain roads of Colorado.

 Avalanches and heavy snowfalls can sometimes block some sections of the road and can be extremely dangerous due to frequent patches of ice.
 The pass is closed seasonally due to heavy snowfall, typically from around October until sometime in May.
 Conditions can change quickly and be harsh.
 Road closures can be frequent, so check conditions before traveling to this area.
-The majority of this road is paved, with the exception being the section linking the summit of Cottonwood Pass with Taylor Park Reservoir, which is gravel.
 When open, the pass is one of the few routes through the Sawatch Range accessible in a standard two-wheel drive passenger vehicle.

 The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
 Thunderstorms often develop in the afternoon in the Colorado high country.
 Visiting early and being back by your vehicle early in the day is advisable.
 Be aware of high altitude sickness, which can be life threatening.
 Hypothermia can be a hazard throughout the year.
-Watch the weather in September and be prepared for an early snow storm.
-As you continue down to the reservoir the road is no longer paved but it is an easy drive.
 There are a few switchbacks near the top, but the road gets wider and easier as you get lower in elevation.
 There are a few overlooks on the way down from the pass that are definitely worth the stop.

 It has a well-deserved reputation for being dangerous because of unpredictable snowstorms and blizzards, and driving under these conditions, can be extremely challenging.
 Given that the pass is over 12,000, it’s likely you will find snow at the summit year round.
 But more than that, this is a pass where the weather will change rapidly and any attempt to ride the pass should be done with due care.
 Have a lot of water with you and have foul weather gear.
 The ride is rather remote and you won’t see too many other people if you need help.